FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 whether the result precision is achieved.
 Therefore, it is not necessary to report the specific stopping condition used.

-MLRsearch Implementations may use Goal Width to allow direct control of result precision and indirect control of the Search Duration.
+MLRsearch implementations may use Goal Width to allow direct control of result precision and indirect control of the Search Duration.

-Other MLRsearch Implementations may use different stopping conditions: for example based on the Search Duration, trading off precision control for duration control.
+Other MLRsearch implementations may use different stopping conditions: for example based on the Search Duration, trading off precision control for duration control.